technologiestiftung/umweltatlas-masterportal/README.md

 # Umweltatlas Prototyp

-This is a functional MVP of a map-based 'Umweltatlas' prototype that is implemented with the master portal software.
+This is a functional MVP of a map-based 'Umweltatlas' prototype that is implemented with the master v2 portal software.
 On the one hand, this is intended to explore the technical feasibility and the effort required to implement the proposals and, on the other hand, to provide an improved decision-making basis for final requirements for an extension or further development of the existing environmental atlas.

+Update: It was decided to implement the new map-based 'Umweltatlas' using the masterportal v3 software.
+The repo can be found [here](https://github.com/technologiestiftung/umweltatlas-masterportal-v3)

-*This readme is work in progress.*
+_This readme is a work in progress._

 ## Masterportal